Local SEO Beginner Updated 2026-03-22

 Target 3-5 primary local keywords per page.
 A service page might target “plumber Austin,” “Austin plumbing services,” and “emergency plumber Austin TX.”
 Create separate pages for different cities rather than trying to target multiple cities on one page, which leads to keyword cannibalization.

-Want local keyword targeting handled automatically? theStacc publishes 30 SEO-optimized articles to your site every month — with local keyword research built in.
+Want local keyword targeting handled automatically? theStacc publishes 30 SEO-optimized articles to your site every month.
+With local keyword research built in.
 Start for $1 →

 Sources

-Start Free Trial
+Start Your $1 Trial

 $1 for 3 days · Cancel anytime